Page Reviewed / Updated - Mar. 2019

 The hiring of care providers is left to the discretion of the program participant.
 There is nothing included in the program regulations that forbid the hiring of friends or family members to provide personal care services.
 Therefore, it is possible that family members, including adult children and even spouses, can get paid for the care they provide to a disabled loved one or relative.
 However, they must pass a background check.

-This program was previously known as Kentucky Supported Living and is also sometimes referred to as the Hart-Supported Living Grant, but should not be confused with KY's Medicaid waiver program called Supports for Community Living (SCL).
+This program was previously known as Kentucky Supported Living and is also sometimes referred to as the Hart-Supported Living Grant.
+However, it should not be confused with KY's Medicaid waiver program called Supports for Community Living (SCL).
 The Hart-Supported Living Program is administered by the Department for Aging and Independent Living (DAIL) within the Kentucky Cabinet for Health and Family Services.

 There are two classes of grants: those for one time purchases and those for ongoing services.
 An individual may apply for just one type of grant or both.
 All services and costs must be outlined in advance and approved by the administering agency.
 However, selection of the care, service provider, or technology is left to the discretion of the program participant.
 Possible goods and services include the following, though this list is not exhaustive.